novakeith/INDI-Control-Panel/README.md

 I'm figuring out how to make this work.
 I'm not sure if it will go anywhere.
 Right now, you can:
 - run this, either locally or on your remote observatory PC/Raspberry Pi;
 - access the service via http://127.0.0.1:5000 if you are local or http://{Your-Remote-Computer-IP}:5000
-- you can currently get the status of your INDI devices, with a 2 second refresh/polling rate.
+- you can currently get the status of your INDI devices, with live refresh from your INDI server
+-

 ## What's the roadmap?
 I want to add:
+- enable remote control of your CCD and download images to a local directory. (or save on the remote server)
 - have the server initiate an imaging job
 - have the server manage that imaging job
 - get the current status of your imaging job, with the option to pause + pick back up at another time if needed